mtcliff20/react-law-webpage/README.md

 # react-law-webpage
-Creating react web page for a law firm
+Creating a react web page for a law firm

 ## Available Scripts